Haznto/my-notes/README.md

 * `git commit -m`
 * `git push`

-at the end we've learned about VSCode and how to write markdown language in term of using it in documentaions as we are doing right now!
+at the end we've learned about VSCode and how to write markdown language in term of using it in documentations as we are doing right now!
 ![VSCode is Amazing](https://cdn.freebiesupply.com/logos/thumbs/2x/visual-studio-code-logo.png)

 Markdown is used to document on github usually.